olliedirker/socialNetworkAPI/README.md

 Social Network API

 # project Description
-The point of this project was to show my proficiency and ability to use Express.js and Mongoose by creating the backend of a social networking website.
+The point of this project was to show my proficiency and ability to use Express.js for routing and Mongoose for the database, and Mongoose ODM for the models; by creating the back-end of a social networking website.

 # how to use
 The only step to this is cloning my repo and then running